fluffynuts/gulp-tasks/README.md

     - the default will attempt:
         * purge: remove all binary artifacts in bin and obj folders
         * git-submodules: pull latest for any submodules
+        * install nuget packages for all solutions in the repo
+        * install tooling required by shell `install-tools` task
         * build: msbuild your solution(s): all .sln files in the repo
         * cover-dotnet: run all NUnit tests through dotCover (searches for dotCover and NUnit in expected locations)
+        * run shell `generate-reports` task to output pretty reports.
 - build
     - builds all Visual Studio solutions\*
 - clean